NuriaAmezaga/A-B-Test/README.md

 ### Click-Through Rate (CTR)

-With the goal of increasing the conversion rate of the “SHOP NOW” button (when a conversion is a “click”, you might see the term “click-through rate”, abbreviated CTR, used instead of conversion rate), Marketing has asked the Design team for a redesign of the button, resulting in the following versions:
+With the goal of increasing the conversion rate of the “SHOP NOW” button, marketing has asked the Design team for a redesign of the button, resulting in the following versions:

 - **Version A**: The original site.
 - **Version B**: The “SHOP NOW” button is now red.